JHWelch/movies.wowellworld.com/README.md

-# Notion Movie Page Generator
+# movies.wowellworld.com

-An integration with [Notion](https://notion.so) to serve a specific database as a webpage.
+An integration with [Notion](https://notion.so) to display weekly movie nights using a Notion database as the source of truth.

 ## Deploy to App Engine

+This app is deployed to Google App Engine.
+It will automatically deploy on all merges to `main.` This is the preferred method of deployment.

+App engine will build the application with `npm run build` and serve the application with `npm run start`.

+Manual deployments can be performed with the built in script.

+You must first have a copy of `.env.production` in the root directory.
+Then run:

 ```sh
 sh scripts/deploy.sh
 ```